kay999/simple-array-helper/README.md

-Some simple array-operations I often need:
+Some simple array/obj-operations I often need:

 - is, isArray
 - from, arrayFrom